-In addition to revealing a virulent precinct culture that the NYPD failed to address

-"[s]hake everybody up.
+In addition to revealing a virulent precinct culture that the NYPD failed to address until forced to do so by the publication of the recordings, some of the recorded statements are directly relevant to plaintiffs' claims.
+Sergeant Stukes' statements on more than one occasion that "you can always articulate" some basis for a stop after the fact encourages officers to stop first and develop a justification later.247 The same Sergeant Stukes later directs his officers to "[s]hake everybody up.
 Anybody moving, anybody coming out that building, 250, verticals, and